ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyWeave.rst

 IBasicManeuverStrategyWeave
 ===========================

-.. py:class:: IBasicManeuverStrategyWeave
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyWeave

    object

    Interface used to access options for a weave strategy of a basic maneuver procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyWeave

 Overview
 --------